TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.4.3
+- Added feature: shift+space will select / deselect the row when editor is open, see issue #90

 ### Version 2.4.2
 - Fixed bug: In edit events item and row index were not correct or in sync in certain corner cases